richsalz/https-downgrade/draft-richsalz-sample.md

 We recommend that CDNs do the following:

-* Returning a `CDN-Origin-Protocol: HTTP` response header
+* Returning a `Protocol-To-Origin: HTTP` response header (this could be a comma-separated list of protocols or not).

 * Limiting to GET